Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 This framing of the question opens the door to learning more about what works without anchoring a particular approach as the “best,” leaving room for you to share more about your style while keeping in mind their experience and preferences.

-## How do you anticipate interacting with your new hire—do you have a weekly one-on-one meeting, or do you mostly rely on email, or something else?
+## How Do You Anticipate Interacting with Your New hire—do You Have a Weekly One-on-one Meeting, or Do You Mostly Rely on Email, or Something Else?

 ### Who to Ask:
 Manager